NuNetwork/documentation/_kb/nu-raspberry-minting.md

 ## Prepare the Raspberry Pi
 #### Download and install NOOBS
 Follow the [the official tutorial](https://www.raspberrypi.org/help/noobs-setup/) to install an easy operating system installer which contains Raspbian.
+Login with your `pi` user, and [connect the raspberry to the internet](https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-3-network-setup.pdf).

 #### Update all existing software on the Pi
  - `$ sudo apt-get update`